jdar0011/Labrador_ImGui/README.md

 - Clone the respository using Visual Studio 2022 to build and run the latest variant of the application

 ### macOS
-- Download cmake (if you have homebrew (https://brew.sh/))
+- Download cmake (if you have homebrew (https://brew.sh/) the command is:)
 ```
 brew install cmake
 ```
-- Run cmake commands in package_mac.sh to build the app bundle (terminal commands must be executed from the cloned repository directory)
+- Run cmake commands through package_mac.sh to build the app bundle by running the below commands from the repository top-level directory:
 ```
 chmod +x package_mac.sh
 ./package_mac.sh